Mickey Mouse Club Serials: The Mystery of Ghost Farm

 The Adventures of Spin and Marty and The Mystery of the Applegate Treasure, this time

 he turned out a lukewarm tale that just didn't thrill.
-It's likely that he was told to write something that could be filmed as cheaply and
+It's likely he was told to write something that could be filmed as cheaply and

 The serial was filmed in June and early July 1957.
 The farm sequences were shot on the Morrison Ranch in the San Fernando Valley, while the Burbank studio lot and buildings doubled for Bayport.
 The zoo sequences were filmed at World Jungle Compound in Thousand Oaks, which soon after was renamed to Jungleland, and finally closed in 1968.
 There was no theme song, and the theme music used was recycled from the earlier series.
 The special-built sets of the Hardy house from the first serial were used again, but most other shooting was done on exterior locations and in daylight.
 The entire story was less than half the length of the New Adventures of Spin and Marty that began filming immediately upon completion of this serial.